RookiePlayers/ruki-logger-js/README.md

 Logger.highlight("Important");
 Logger.test("Only during tests? up to you!");
 Logger.custom("Any hex color works", "#9b59b6");
+Logger.table(
+  [
+    { id: 1, name: "Alice", score: 92 },
+    { id: 2, name: "Bob", score: 81 },
+  ],
+  { tag: "STATS", label: "Leaderboard", hideTimestamp: false }, );
+Logger.silent("Emit to sinks without console noise");
 Logger.info("User payload", { id: 42, name: "Jane" }, { tag: "API" }); // console.log-style varargs
 ```

+`Logger.silent` will emit to all registered sinks but skip console output; `Logger.quiet` does the reverse (console only, no sinks).
+`Logger.table` prints timestamp/location header followed by a console table; when `silent: true`, it only emits a CSV payload to sinks.

 ### Configuration examples